-In accordance with the policy and procedure on subject recognition of prior learning programme, qualifying for the issuing of a qualification, and recognition of qualifications of South African as well as foreign students, the holder of a university qualification certificate must have:
+In accordance with the policy and procedure on subject recognition for RPL, qualifying for the issuing of a qualification, and recognition of qualifications of South African as well as foreign students, the holder of a university qualification certificate must have:

-- (i) complied with the admission requirements for the qualification, including the admission requirements of the course/module prescribed for the qualification; - (ii) been assessed, and found competent in all the competencies and skills prescribed for the qualification; - (iii)completed more than 50% of the credits of the prescribed course/modules for the qualification with the university; and - (iv)completed more than 60% of the credits of the exit or final academic year of the prescribed curriculum for the qualification with the university.
+- (i) complied with the admission requirements for the qualification, including the admission requirements of the course/module prescribed for the qualification; - (ii) been assessed and found competent in all the competencies and skills prescribed for the qualification; - (iii) completed more than 50% of the credits of the prescribed course/modules for the qualification with CUT; and - (iv) completed more than 60% of the credits of the exit or final academic year of the prescribed curriculum for the qualification with CUT.

-4.6 TRANSFER OF CREDITS
+17. TRANSFER OF CREDITS

-A student's achievements are recognised and contribute to further learning programme, even if he/she does not obtain a qualification.
-In terms of the credit accumulation and transfer (CAT) policy, any and all credits for an incomplete qualification may be recognised by the same or a different institution as meeting part of the requirements for a different qualification, or may be recognised by a different institution as meeting part of the requirements for the same qualification.
+A student's achievements are recognised, and contribute to, a further learning programme, even if he/she does not obtain a qualification.
+In terms of the credit accumulation and transfer (CAT) policy, all credits for an incomplete qualification may be recognised by the same or a different institution as meeting part of the requirements for a different qualification or may be recognised by a different institution as meeting part of the requirements for the same qualification.
 Individual mobility between programmes and institutions is thus determined by curriculum requirements and is flexible.

-4.7 APPROACH AND PHILOSOPHY/PRINCIPLES
+18. APPROACH AND PHILOSOPHY/PRINCIPLES

-- 4.7.1 Access for success within CUT parameters.
-CUT will ensure that gaps between theory and/or practical components are identified as weaknesses during admission and/or RPL processes, in order to promote CAT.
+- 18.1 Access for success within CUT parameters: CUT will ensure that gaps between theory and/or practical components are identified as weaknesses during admission and/or RPL processes in order to promote CAT.
 The necessary steps must be taken to ensure that individuals starting a course in a new sector or more advanced courses are supported, by identifying gaps in knowledge and skills.
-This is done by making necessary arrangements to close these gaps by providing bridging courses or any other supplementary work. - 4.7.2 Articulation by design.
-CUT will ensure possibilities for pathways, including within and between the sub-frameworks of the NQF and the world of work.
-These must be included in the design and purpose of new qualifications and part-qualifications in order to promote the policy. - 4.7.3 Comparisons based on credible methods.
-In order for CUT to promote the CAT policy, qualifications will be compared based on the credible methods that determine the extent to which their curricular properties as well as their content and outcomes match, as guided by NQF level descriptors.
-The comparison of qualifications takes into cognisance the purpose of each qualification, as well as the broader application of the qualifications within the contexts for which they are designed. - 4.7.4 Supplementary work.
-In cases where there are differences in prerequisites, the rigour of the curriculum, or the topics covered, the relevant authority may require the applicant to do supplementary work before credits are awarded.
-Supplementary work will be determined in a fair, consistent and transparent manner using credible methods, and in consultation with other institutions. - 4.7.5 Transparency.
-The rules and regulations or any register of precedents that inform, influence or govern decisions taken in respect of the policy must be valid, fair, reliable and transparent at all times.
+This is done by making the necessary arrangements to close these gaps by providing bridging courses or any other supplementary work. - 18.2 Articulation by design: CUT will ensure possibilities for pathways, including within and between the sub-frameworks of the NQF and the world of work.
+These must be included in the design and purpose of new qualifications and part-qualifications, in order to promote the policy. - 18.3 Comparisons based on credible methods: In order for CUT to promote the CAT policy, qualifications will be compared based on the credible methods that determine the extent to which their curricular properties, as well as their content and outcomes, match, as guided by NQF level descriptors.
+The comparison of qualifications takes into cognisance the purpose of each qualification, as well as the broader application of the qualifications within the contexts for which they are designed.

+- 18.4 Supplementary work: In cases where there are differences in prerequisites, the rigor of the curriculum, or the topics covered, the relevant authority may require the applicant to do supplementary work before credits are awarded.
+Supplementary workwill be determined in a fair, consistent, and transparent manner, using credible methods, and in consultation with other institutions. - 18.5 Transparency: The rules and regulations, or any register of precedents that inform, influence, or govern decisions taken in respect of the policy must be valid, fair, reliable, and transparent at all times.
 They must be made public and drawn to the attention of the student prior to enrolment.
 Where fees are charged for access, this should be clearly communicated.